-4060 DRAWING 1 Prerequisite, Intro to 2D and 3D Art Eligibility: 10 -12 1 quarter, 1 credit
+4060 DRAWING 1

+Prerequisite, Intro to 2D and 3D Art Eligibility: 10 -12

 This course encourages the development of drawing skills through still life, portrait, and perspective exercises.
 Various techniques such as sketching, contour, rendering, and gesture are explored as the student experiences a variety of drawing media.
 Technique and skill building are essential aspects of this class.
 Perceptual awareness and the application of design fundamentals are also stressed.